-- Pupils with special educational needs, including pupils with an Educational and Health Care Plan (EHC plan) - 4.
-The following policies and practices also support the implementation of this policy: - Ethos & Aims - Special Needs Policy and the SEN Code of Practice - SENDA Policy - EAL Policy - Gifted, Able and Talented Policy - Anti-Bullying Policy - Admissions Policy - Inclusion Policy - Pastoral Care Policy - PSHCE scheme of work - 5.
-At each school, teachers and staff are committed to providing a friendly, caring and stimulating environment for children regardless of their status, gender, religion, ethnic origin, age or abilities.
-The governors believe that every pupil has the right to achieve his or her potential, to be held in equal esteem and to have his or her individual needs met in the light of his or her abilities, talents and experiences.
+- Curriculum Policy - Special Needs Policy and the SEND Code of Practice - SEND Policy - EAL Policy - Gifted, Able and Talented Policy - Anti-Bullying Policy - Admissions Policy - Inclusion Policy - Pastoral Care Policy - PSHCE scheme of work - The appointment of a Diversity Lead within Prospect House, to advise and lead upon all aspects of Cultural Diversity, Inclusion and Equal Opportunities, creating opportunities for children and staff members to learn more about the range of viewpoints, lived experiences, cultures and religious practices which make up our world - The creation of Reading Spines and the subsequent purchase of books and other materials, which, at the level of theme, content and character, promote the viewpoints, worldviews and lived experiences of groups previously disenfranchised on the basis of gender and race - 5.
+At Prospect House School, teachers and staff are committed to providing a friendly, caring and stimulating environment for children regardless of their status, gender, religion, ethnic origin, age or abilities.
+The governors - Dukes Education - believe that every pupil has the right to achieve his or her potential, to be held in equal esteem and to have his or her individual needs met in the light of his or her abilities, talents and experiences.
 The governors believe that all people, children and adults, are of equal importance and are entitled to equal dignity and respect. - 6.
 All members of staff must recognise and accept the unique role and responsibilities their school has in fostering positive attitudes and values in its children.
 Every child should have equal access to the curriculum.
 Such access can be provided only by methods and practices which take into account children's different needs and not necessarily by treating everyone in the same way. - 7.
 Each school promotes the principles of fairness and equality for all.
 It aims to achieve this through educational opportunities provided in school.
-These opportunities reflect the facts, among other things, that: - The curriculum allows all pupils to participate in a wide range of activities, building on previous experience and extending learning - The school provides a balanced and positive range of images for all groups regardless of gender, religion, ethnic origin, age or ability - Appropriate and varied teaching styles are used to maximise expectations and achievements of all individuals - There are opportunities for pupils to work with other children in a variety of groups within their class and across the school - The timetable ensures that all children have equal access to the full range of educational opportunities provided by the school - There is a wide range of sporting activities offered to all pupils, some of mixed gender and others of single sex - The school provides positive educational experiences and support for each child's individual point of view, with the aim of promoting positive social attitudes and respect for all - As none of the schools is ethnically diverse, staff are conscious of the need to put effort into the celebration of cultural diversity within the local community.
+These opportunities reflect the facts, among other things, that - The curriculum allows all pupils to participate in a wide range of activities, building on previous experience and extending learning - The school provides a balanced and positive range of images for all groups regardless of gender, religion, ethnic origin, age or ability - Appropriate and varied teaching styles are used to maximise expectations and achievements of all individuals - There are opportunities for pupils to work with other children in a variety of groups within their class and across the school - The timetable ensures that all children have equal access to the full range of educational opportunities provided by the school - There is a wide range of sporting activities offered to all pupils, some of mixed gender and others of single sex - The school provides positive educational experiences and support for each child's individual point of view, with the aim of promoting positive social attitudes and respect for all